 Valley View Charter Prep collects work samples at the beginning of the school year for all students.
 That means two samples (a 8×11 page) for every course listed on your master agreement.
 Our schools are funded by the state, and the work samples are one way we show that the students are learning.
 Thank you for all of your support in collecting good, representative work samples.

 Please note the fine details of work samples:

 - We require work samples (for courses listed on the Master Agreement) – just two samples per subject.

-- Work samples should be legible, and representative of the child’s best work.
+- Work samples must be legible, and representative of the child’s best work.

 - Students must print or sign their LEGAL first and last name on the top right of every page in their own writing (if possible).
-Nicknames are not permitted on any of the legal documents such as Attendance Logs, Master Agreement, and Learning Report.
+Nicknames (or middle names alone) are not permitted on any of the legal documents such as Attendance Logs, Master Agreement, and Learning Report.

 Note: Use the official PE log for as the PE samples, representative of two separate weeks of physical activity.

 - MATH: The question(s), the student work & answer, AND the evaluation must be included.